 Through various initiatives and programs, HHS recruits and trains students, recent graduates, and other professionals to conduct rigorous and reproducible research.
 HHS provides research training and career development opportunities to ensure that highly trained investigators will be available across the range of scientific disciplines necessary to address the nation's biomedical and scientific research needs.
 Scientific integrity is a priority for the Department.
 Divisions responsible for research have developed policies and procedures to ensure the highest degree of scientific integrity in the research HHS conducts, funds, and supports—to ensure that our research is credible and worthy of the public's confidence.

-The Office of the Secretary leads this objective.
+In the previous administration, the Office of the Secretary led this objective.
 The following divisions are responsible for implementing programs under this strategic objective: AHRQ, CDC, FDA, NIH, OASH, OGA, and SAMHSA.
-In consultation with OMB, HHS has determined that performance toward this objective is progressing.
+HHS has determined that performance toward this objective is progressive.
 The narrative below provides a brief summary of progress made and achievements or challenges, as well as plans to improve or maintain performance.